kenimo49/claude-code-tips/README.md

 📺 **Related talk**: [Claude Code Masterclass](https://youtu.be/9UdZhTnMrTA) - lessons and project examples from 31 months of agentic coding

-📰 **Newsletter**: [Agentic Coding with Discipline and Skill](https://agenticcoding.substack.com/) - bring the practice of agentic coding to the next level so it's production-ready
+📰 **Newsletter**: [Agentic Coding with Discipline and Skill](https://agenticcoding.substack.com/) - bring the practice of agentic coding to the next level